SAFE Notes: Everything You Need to Know

 As for convertible notes, it's hoped that they will transform prior to their end dates.
 They were once referred to as bridge notes.
 This term reveals the hope that the investment would grow dramatically prior to the final date.
 Despite this, investors have tended to hold them for longer periods than expected.

 Convertible notes that default are few and far between.
-Most of the time, convertible notes don't have a post-default rate of interest, nor any other disadvantage.
-It is also possible that convertible notes don't fall into default anyway — because by their terms, they do not amortize or pay interest until they have reached the end date or conversion.
-They cannot be claimed via a payment default.
+Most of the time, convertible notes don't have a post-default rate of interest nor any other disadvantage.
+It's also possible that convertible notes don't fall into default anyway — per their terms, they don't amortize or pay interest until they've reached the end date or conversion.
+They can't be claimed via a payment default.

-Lastly, it is clear that startups are setting their SAFE note prices low.
-This may be the result of not requesting favors or bargains: They feel they can offer the notes at a lower price.
-There often is a market discount that surrounds such notes, as well as a conversion cap, so this is not unexpected.
+Lastly, it's clear that startups are setting their SAFE note prices low.
+This may be the result of not requesting favors or bargains.
+They feel they can offer the notes at a lower price.
+There's often a market discount that surrounds such notes as well as a conversion cap, so this isn't unexpected.
 As these aspects run with market norms, the investors tend to be agreeable to them.

 History of Convertible Notes and SAFE Notes